Tea Sandwich Biscuits are miniature versions of a plump, flaky, buttery biscuit to make delicate looking tea sandwiches.

 What Is An American Biscuit

-In America and Canada, a biscuit is a flour-based bread, leavened with baking soda, instead of yeast and is considered a ‘quick-bread’!
+In Canada and the United States, a biscuit is a flour-based bread, leavened with baking soda, instead of yeast and is considered a ‘quick-bread’!

-The texture of a biscuit is often a firm exterior with a soft, crumbly interior.
-This texture that lends itself to spread things on, like a Homemade Marmalade, Onion Jam or Hummus, and perfect for dunking in a soup, stew or chili.
+The texture of a biscuit is often a firm exterior with a soft, crumbly interior, a texture that lends itself to spread things on, like Onion Jam or Hummus, and perfect for dunking in a soup, stew or chili.

 For this reason, I will often bake my biscuit recipe on top of a stew, as a Pot Pie, to cover it and present it with a pastry-like topping.